Man killed British soldier in war for Allah, court hears

 The trial is expected to last a further two weeks.

-Additional reporting by Michael Holden; Editing by Belinda Goldsmith and Ralph Boulton
+Additional reporting by Michael Holden; Editing by Belinda Goldsmith and Kevin Liffey